Slayer1968/Lesson-01-intro-to-python/exercises/unix_commands/README.md

 # UNIX Commands Exercises
-Before doing these exercises be sure to read the pdf "CommandLineCrashCourse.pdf".
+Before doing these exercises be sure to read "CommandLineCrashCourse.pdf".
 You can find this file on Fronter.

 Necessary files to complete this exercise.